-The No. 2 regular season ranking for the Fighting Irish was their highest since 2012 while Notre Dame claimed a 47-40 regular season victory against No. 1 Clemson.
-Lea was named one of 15 semifinalists for the Broyles Award, presented annually to the best assistant coach in college football.
+The No. 2 regular season ranking for the Fighting Irish was their highest since 2012.
+Notre Dame also claimed a 47-40 regular season victory against No. 1 Clemson.
+Lea was named one of 15 semifinalists for the Broyles Award, presented to the best assistant coach in college football.

-Lea’s work with linebacker Jeremiah Owusu-Koramoah in 2020 resulted in him being the Butkus Award recipient, presented to the top linebacker in college football.
+Lea’s work with linebacker Jeremiah Owusu-Koramoah in 2020 resulted in Owusu-Koramoah being the Butkus Award recipient, presented to the top linebacker in college football.

-Lea’s defense was the backbone of the team’s top-25 success as it allowed just 15.0 points/game in its four matchups.
-The unit also held FBS teams with a winning record to 14.4 points per game, which ranked second nationally.
+Lea’s defense held FBS teams with a winning record to 14.4 points per game, which ranked second nationally.

 The 2018 defense guided Notre Dame to a College Football Playoff appearance against Clemson in the Goodyear Cotton Bowl Classic.
-The squad finished the regular season 12-0 and allowed just 18.2 points/game during the campaign while surrendering only 10 passing scores on the season.
+The squad finished the regular season 12-0 and allowed just 18.2 points/game while surrendering only 10 passing scores during the campaign.
 Lea’s red zone defense was ranked No. 11 nationally while the scoring defense finished 13th.